moj-analytical-services/data-and-analytics-engineering-tech-radar/slides/2024_august/languages/README.md

 ---

-## Technologies / Techniques on pause
+## Technologies / Techniques on pause I

 - Frontend tools not related to
     - FastAPI